ItsFadinG/ItsFadinG.github.io/_posts/2021-06-25-Active-Directory-Authentication.md

 ![Untitled](/assets/AD-Auth/Untitled%207.png)

-**5**. the user create two new messages. **The First One** contains the service that the user want to access. **The Second One** is the **User Authenticator** encrypted by the TGS Session key which contains the user’s username.
-Finally, the server sends these two messages along with the TGT to the **Ticket Granting Server (TGS)**.
+**5**. the user create two new messages:

+- **The First One:** contains the service that the user want to access.
+- **The Second One** is the **User Authenticator** encrypted by the TGS Session key which contains the user’s username.
+- Finally, the server sends these two messages along with the TGT to the **Ticket Granting Server (TGS)**.

 ![Untitled](/assets/AD-Auth/Untitled%208.png)

 ### **Ticket Granting Server Response (TGS-REP)**

 **6**.
-The TGS first checks the service ID if it is available in their database or not. then the TGS will grab a copy of the service secret key to encrypt the Service ticket with it.
+The TGS first checks the service ID if it is available in their database or not. then the TGS will grab a copy of the service secret key to encrypt the service ticket with it.

 ![Untitled](/assets/AD-Auth/Untitled%209.png)